Seven Signs it’s Time to Raise Your Rates

 07 | You’re Attracting the Wrong Clients.

 Pricing is marketing.
-If you’re comparing website designers and one charges $700 for a 5-page site and one charges $7,000 for a 5-page site, who do you instantly think is going to provide you with a better product, better service, and better value?
+If you’re comparing website designers, and one charges $700 for a 5-page site and one charges $7,000 for a 5-page site, who do you instantly think will provide you with a better product, better service, and better value?

 Ding-ding-ding!
 The $7,000 web designer, 100%.

-Don’t speak about the discount or the financial savings you bring to your clients.
-Speak to the value, the time savings, the quality, the convenience, the experience, and the comprehensive process.
+Don’t talk about the discount or the financial savings you bring to your clients.
+Instead, talk about the value, the time savings, the quality, the convenience, the customized experience, and the comprehensive process.

 If you keep getting clients who are asking for discounts, negotiating your price, and having trouble following your process, I’d say a rate increase is overdue (as well as a serious review of your marketing, more on that here).